hanai3Bi/Switch-OC-Suite/README.md

 ## Notice

-Reserved and intended for personal use ONLY.
-It will NOT be actively maintained.

-Except for 1600 MHz, RAM OC has been broken since Atmosphere 0.20.0 introduces DRAM training for Mariko.
+- Except for 1600 MHz, RAM OC has been broken since Atmosphere 0.20.0 introduces DRAM training for Mariko. **Currently under investigation.**

+### Disclaimer

+**Proceed with caution!**

+**I AM NOT RESPONSIBLE (NOR IS ANYONE ELSE) FOR ANYTHING THAT MIGHT HAPPEN TO YOUR CONSOLE** (bans, internal component failure, etc.) by installing OC Suite or tinkering software/hardware with any info from this repo.

 ## Features

-- CPU/GPU Overclock up to 2397.0/1344.0 MHz for Mariko
+- **CPU/GPU/RAM Overclock** up to **2397.0/1344.0/2131.2 MHz**

-- Auto-Boost CPU when a game starts or is loading
+- **Auto-Boost CPU for faster game loading**

-- Optimization for fan control at high load
+- **Fan Control Optimization** at high load

-- RAM Overclock up to 1996.8 MHz for Mariko

-- Disable background services, less power consumption in standby mode (Optional)

-- Sync sys-clk profiles with ReverseNX(-Tools and -RT), no need to change clocks after toggling modes
+- **Modded sys-clk and ReverseNX**(-Tools and -RT), **no need to change clocks manually** after toggling modes in ReverseNX
+- Disable background services, less heat and power consumption in standby mode

-- Profile-aware frequency override for all games
+- Profile-aware clock override for all games

-- Game recording and SysDVR streaming @ 60fps with high video bitrate (Optional)
+- Game recording and SysDVR streaming @ 60fps with high video bitrate
 - Remove copyright watermark in screenshots/recordings, courtesy of [HookedBehemoth](https://github.com/HookedBehemoth/exefs_patches)

-### Details
+#### Details

-- Bump CPU/GPU frequencies up to 2397.0/1344.0 MHz for Mariko, bypassing Horizon OS limit.

-  - Some SoCs may not reach MAX clock, or be unstable at/near MAX clock.
-  - Mariko is still functioning w/o charger under MAX OC(Your Mileage May Vary), therefore limit posed by sys-clk is lifted for Mariko, but don't overdo it on battery.

-- Auto-Boost CPU when a game starts or is in loading screen (Optional).

-    - 1963.5 MHz w/o charger and 2295.0 MHz with charger

-    - Some games don't utilize SetCpuBoostMode, e.g. Overcooked 2, so Auto-Boost would be invalid in loading screens.

-- RAM Overclock, up to 1996.8 MHz for Mariko without overvolting.

-  - RAM frequencies other than the only one you've chosen can NOT be used, but the impact of power consumption is negligible.
-So the ability to set RAM frequencies is removed in favor of ptm RAM patches, which could set RAM at specific clock permanently.
-  - Recommended frequency for Hynix RAM is 1600.0/1731.2/1862.4 MHz(fk Hynix), but for Samsung and Micron ones you may use higher frequencies like 1996.8 MHz.
+- **Overclock**
+  - **Recommended CPU/GPU clock is 2295.0/1305.6 MHz**, since max clock(2397.0/1344.0 MHz) may not work on some SoCs.
+  - **Recommended RAM clock is 1862.4 MHz** for most DRAM chips, **except Hynix ones.
+RAM clock is set** permanently via **ptm-patch**, rather than sys-clk, considering the ability to select other clocks than the max one is lost if RAM OC takes into effect, and the impact of added power consumption is negligible.
     - Use Hekate to check out the brand of your RAM chips.
     - Choose RAM clock with care, or your eMMC filesystem will be **corrupted**.
+    - Once RAM overvolting is available on Mariko, we may gain more stability and reach higher clock.
+  - Mariko variants have much lower power consumption compared to Erista, therefore **GPU clock capping is lifted for Mariko**.
+  - For more info, see README.md in sys-clk-OC.
+- **Auto-Boost CPU for faster game loading**
+    - When a game launches or is in loading screen, sys-clk will boost CPU to 1963.5 MHz (w/o charger) and 2295.0 MHz (with charger) for 20 seconds or until the loading screen ends.
+    - Some games don't utilize `SetCpuBoostMode` at all, e.g. Overcooked 2, so Auto-Boost will be unavailable to these games.
+    - To **disable this feature**, simply remove `boost_start.flag` and `boost.flag` in `/config/sys-clk/ `.
+- **Fan Control Optimization** at high load
+  - Higher tolerable temperature and smoother fan curve.
+Set `holdable_tskin` to 56˚C. Previously it's set to 48˚C, so by default the fan would go crazy (80~100%) easily with a slight degree of OC.
+- **Modded sys-clk and ReverseNX**(-Tools and -RT), **no need to change clocks manually** after toggling modes in ReverseNX
+  - Add `/config/sys-clk/downclock_dock.flag` to use handheld(lower GPU) clocks in Docked mode when Handheld mode is set in ReverseNX.
+  - To **disable this feature**, simply use original version of ReverseNX rather than the one in the repo.
+- Disable background services, less heat and power consumption in standby mode
+  - **Remove** the "Disable Background service" part in `/atmosphere/config/system_settings.ini` if you **use Nintendo Online services**.
+- Profile-aware clock override for all games
+  - Add `[A111111111111111]` title config in `/config/sys-clk/config.ini` to set frequency override globally:
+    ```ini
+    [A111111111111111]
+    docked_cpu=
+    docked_gpu=
+    handheld_charging_cpu=
+    handheld_charging_gpu=
+    handheld_charging_usb_cpu=
+    handheld_charging_usb_gpu=
+    handheld_charging_official_cpu=
+    handheld_charging_official_gpu=
+    handheld_cpu=
+    handheld_gpu=
+    ```

-- Game recording and SysDVR streaming @ 60fps with high video bitrate (Optional).
+- Game recording and SysDVR streaming @ 60fps with high video bitrate (7.5Mbps)

-  - Video duration shown in album will be 2x than the actual value, but playback speed is not affected.
+  - (Recommended)[dvr-patches](https://github.com/exelix11/dvr-patches): Allow recording in any games.
+  - For optimal streaming experience, SysDVR via USB interface is recommended.
+  - Known Issues (won't fix)
-- Recordings may be less than 30sec if higher bitrate is used.
+    - Game recordings may be less than 30 seconds if higher bitrate is used.
     - It has noticeable performance impacts in demanding games.
-- For optimal streaming experience, SysDVR via USB interface is recommended.
+    - Video duration shown in album will be twice than the actual value, while the playback speed is not affected.
+  - To **disable** this feature, simply remove the `[am.debug]` section in `system_settings.ini`.